dotintent/flutter-nfc-reader/README.md

 ### Android setup

-Add those two lines to your `AndroidManifest.xml`
+Add those two lines to your `AndroidManifest.xml` on the top

 ```xml
 <uses-permission android:name="android.permission.NFC" />